 Chilly and I stick to a regular routine to help him have better sleeps.
 In the summer, when we have almost daily thunderstorms in the afternoons and evenings, Chilly doesn’t sleep as well (more here on what to do if your dog has thunder-related anxiety).
 But even during all seasons, a consistent bedtime routine is important to help him wind down to enjoy a restful night’s sleep.

-Here are my tips for a calming bedtime routine:
+Here are my tips for how to calm down a dog for bedtime:

 Giving your dog a treat at bedtime will give him something special to look forward to every night.
 Associating bedtime with a yummy snack may also help you to train your pup to settle down for bed.
 Just like many dogs who seem to know somehow when it’s time for their people to get home or when it’s time for dinner, you may soon find that your own pooch is reminding you to give him his treat so he can go to sleep!

 The Anxious Pet makes a heavenly chew for dogs that incorporates calming Acetyl L-Carnitine, Magnolia St. John’s Wart and Barberry, plus Cannabidiol to help support stress-free relaxation.
 They come in both bacon and peanut butter flavors.
 What I love about these, and all of the products from The Anxious Pet, including their Hemp Oil, is that they’re veterinarian formulated.
 So I can confidently give my pets the right dose, knowing that it’s safe for their specific weight class.

 Step 2: Provide a Secure, Comfy Place to Sleep